 Mac, age eight, expressed confusion about why black people are being treated differently when they’re just as nice, kind, and unique.
 “There’s another true statement that I want to shout out, and it’s don’t judge a book by its cover—that’s not being taken very seriously right now,” she said, to much applause.

 Christi Matens, a Denver mother of three children ages 10, 11, and 15, brought her kids to the protests to be “white faces amidst all of this and stand up for what we believe in,” she says.
-Black lives matter the most right now because they’re in danger, she said, with her son interrupting her to say they matter anyway not just because they’re in danger, but because they are people.
-Matens says her kids teach her a lot, and they’ve all been committed to talking about implicit biases, reading books, and refuting what the grandparents have said.
-She and her husband are in a group called Be the Bridge, founded by Latasha Morrison, which requires white people to be a part of the group and listen but not respond for three months.
+Black lives matter the most right now because they’re in danger, she said—her son interrupted her to say they matter anyway not just because they’re in danger, but because they are people.
+Matens’ kids teach her a lot, she says, and they’ve all been talking about implicit biases and reading books.
+She and her husband are in a group called Be the Bridge, founded by Latasha Morrison; the discussion guide, plus youth-focused groups, are available online.

-One major step in anti-racism work involves recognizing personal responsibility and social location.
-There are groups like Be the Bridge and Soul 2 Soul Sister’s Facing Racism that help adults begin those self-inquiries and share with others.
-A book like Me and White Supremacy, by Layla F. Saad provides clear insight on how white supremacy culture (how white, Eurocentric values determine norms) informs individual and systemic biases, prompting readers to excavate those dynamics in their own lives.
-Social media page @theconsciouskid presents critical race theory and offers anti-bias parenting resources on its website.
+One step in anti-racism work involves recognizing one’s identities and how they might benefit from their social location.
+Soul 2 Soul Sisters, a Denver-based, Black-woman-run organization, facilitates the Facing Racism group, which helps adults begin self-inquiries and share with others.
+A book like Me and White Supremacy, by Layla F. Saad, provides insight on how white supremacy culture (how white, Eurocentric values determine norms) informs individual and systemic biases, prompting readers to excavate those dynamics in their own lives.
+The Conscious Kid, an education research and policy organization, offers anti-bias parenting resources on its website.
 This video by act.tv breaks down systemic racism with a simplified storyline and key terms that families can use to reflect on their own positions.

 Parents and kids can come together and talk directly about how racism shows up in the world.
 Establish a rule of honesty so all family members can call out and admit to things done or said that are harmful, and expose each other to voices and cultures that differ from the ones at home.